Cite This Page

 - He also hears that Estella remarried promptly after Drummle's death to a poor doctor who had come to her rescue and who had defended her when she had been married to Drummle.

 - Estella and her new husband apparently live off of her own fortune.

 - So, we've fast-forwarded two years.
 Pip and little Pip are walking down the street in London.

 - Someone runs after them and asks them to come over to a pony-drawn carriage.

 - They do so, and Pip realizes that Estella is driving the carriage.

 - Estella tells Pip that she knows she looks different, but that she thought he might like to say hi to her.
-She asks him to let her kiss little Pip, who she assumes to be Pip's child.
+She asks him to let her kiss little Pip, who she assumes is Pip's kid.

-- In her eyes, Pip sees that she has suffered hugely, and that this suffering (more than Miss Havisham's teaching) has taught her how to understand what his heart used to be.
+- In her eyes, Pip sees that she's suffered hugely, and that this suffering (more than Miss Havisham's teaching) has taught her how to understand what his heart used to be.

 - The End.
 Pass the Kleenex please.